makerslocal/LudumDare29/README.md

 has migrated to the only pristine location left on
 Earth: Antarctica.
-Like a phoenix from the ashes humanity grows again, building giant, ultra efficient cities to span the icy contenent.
+Like a phoenix from the ashes humanity grows again, building giant, ultra efficient cities to span the frigid continent.
 The frigid land is harsh, but also serves as a strange beacon of development and technology advancement for the remnants of our species.
-Self augmentation and perception alterations become a norm as nanomachines, referred to as clouds, envolope their users to provide lifestyle and utilitous services.
+Self augmentation and perception alterations become a norm as nanomachines, referred to as clouds, envelope their users to provide lifestyle and utilitous services.
 **Welcome to ICE.**
 You are *The Catalyst* and the Cloud must be stopped.